yongbaehong/chat-website/README.md

 ---
 ### Authors and Acknowledgments

-This was coded by Yong B. Hong at a LastMile classroom at PBSP.
-Thanks to the LastMile and PBSP staff for all their help and support.
+This was coded by Yong B. Hong.
+Thanks to the LastMile for all their help and support.
 I was able to use the resources provided by the LastMile, such as [devdocs](https://devdocs.io/), [stack overflow](https://stackoverflow.com/), Learning React book by Alex Banks & Eve Porcello, and Express In Action by Evan Hahn to gain insight and knowledge of the basics of what I implemented in my Graduate Project and be inspired to create something new with my ideas.